drewgingerich/homelab/media-server/docs/notes/250205A-reimporting-zfs-pool-using-device-ids.md

-# Moving to a new case
+# Re-importing ZFS pool using device IDs

 As decided in [media server ADR 240112A](media-server/docs/decisions/240112A-get-a-rack-mounted-case.md), I got a new rack-mounted case for my media server.